perseids-project/citefusioncoll/README.md

 `src/main/webapp` is a groovlet (a servlet written in Groovy) that fields CITE Collections requests.
 It's a wrapper for the real work that is done by the `edu.holycross.shot.citecoll.CollectionService` class.
-For details of that class, see the groovydocs.
+For details of that class, see the groovydocs (which you can build with `gradle groovydoc`).

 # License
-All source code in this project is (c) 2011 Neel Smith and is made available under the terms of the GNU General Public License, version 3.
+All source code in this project is (c) 2011-2012 Neel Smith and is made available under the terms of the GNU General Public License, version 3.
 See the included file `gpl-3.0.txt` for details.